Helping archaeologists survey.

 A high-density map of the subsoil

-The IGN’s LiDAR HD programme transformed our view of the surface by mapping it in three dimensions, point by point.
+The IGN’s LiDAR HD programme has mapped the entire surface of the territory in three dimensions, point by point.

-Arkhia carries that ambition to what lies beneath: high-density ground-penetrating radar that reveals buried structures such as foundations, ditches, ancient paths or remains.
+Arkhia carries that ambition to what lies beneath: high-density ground-penetrating radar that reveals buried structures — foundations, ditches, ancient paths, remains.

-Arkhia follows in the lineage of major European systematic survey programmes, such as the German SESAM project (Systematic Recording of Coins in Saxony-Anhalt).
+Arkhia follows in the lineage of major European systematic surveys, such as the German SESAM project.

 Simulation of ground-penetrating radar prospection across an entire municipality, parcel by parcel, in the Greater SaarLorLux Region.